 The Pre-Kindergarten curriculum, Opening the World of Learning (OWL), incorporates all domains of learning:

 This comprehensive curriculum integrates language and literacy skills through rich content in social studies and science, favorite children’s books, non-fiction books, songs, and poems.

 The Bible program consists of Bible stories, singing songs of praise, reciting memory verses, and praying.
-Scripture Bites, published by Standard Publishing, provides weekly Bible stories and memory verses.
-It is also used to incorporate Bible-based activities into other content areas.
 Familiar Bible stories from both the Old and New Testaments are used to teach the recurring theme that God loves us.
 A heart for missions and the needs of others is developed through mission projects and correspondence with the class missionary.

 The language skills in the OWL curriculum include conversation, vocabulary development, book and print awareness, phonemic awareness, letter identification and writing.
-Kinesthetic activities as well as writing practice sheets are provided to help students learn to form letters and develop fine motor skills.
+Kinesthetic activities help students learn to form letters and develop fine motor skills.

 Young children are curious and interested in all life around them.
 Our science activities are based on student inquiry and observation of weather, growth, seasons, health, senses, plants, and animals.
-Science is based primarily on exploration of God’s world and His creatures.
 A sense of wonder and awe is enhanced as children grow in their understanding of God’s creation and order.

 - Physical Education